Certified Criminal Justice Addictions Professional (CCJP)

 Experience

-2,000 hours of supervised work experience specific to the AADC Job Analysis and 2,000 hours of criminal justice work experience.
+2,000 hours of supervised work experience specific to the AADC Domains and 2,000 hours of criminal justice work experience.

 The 2,000 hours of criminal justice work experience may be included in the AADC work experience.